Prime-Holding/rx_bloc/packages/rx_bloc_cli/example/docs/continuous_delivery.md

 Make sure you include the url without the `http://` and `https://` prefixes, as this path will be combined with the distribution repository access token.
 As for an example repo url `https://github.com/Prime-Holding/rx_bloc.git`, the `DISTRIBUTION_REPOSITORY_URL` would have the following value: `github.com/Prime-Holding/rx_bloc.git`

+For each of the supported flavors, prepare one or more firebase projects (based on your projects requirements).
+Once each firebase project is configured, go to the `General` tab in the `Project settings` of your project in the Firebase Console.
+Under `Your apps` section, copy the app id of both Android and iOS configuration by selecting the respective apps.
+Update values for each supported flavor in the `firebase_app_id_map` dictionary within the `Fastfile`.

 For the iOS project, update the provisioning profile names for each flavor inside the `provisioning_profile_name_map` dictionary.
 Each key in the dictionary represents the flavor name, while the values are names of individual provisioning profiles defined in the [Apple Developer Console][apple_provisioning_profiles_list].
 In case you've named your provisioning profiles differently, make sure to update the values with the proper file names within the `provisioning_profile_file_name_map` dictionary.